Department for Work and Pensions (Electronic File retention) Bill

 Government Spending

-The bill is expected to reduce government spending by eliminating the costs associated with storing and managing physical files.
-Exact figures are not provided in the bill itself.
+The bill is expected to lead to cost savings for the government by reducing the costs associated with storing and managing physical files.
+No specific figures are provided in the bill itself.

 Groups Affected